fireinrain/github-trending/TrendsHist.md

 ## All language

+* 【2025-06-13】[xiangechen / chili3d](https://github.com/xiangechen/chili3d) - A web\-based 3D CAD application for online model design and editing
+* 【2025-06-13】[FareedKhan\-dev / all\-rag\-techniques](https://github.com/FareedKhan-dev/all-rag-techniques) - Implementation of all RAG techniques in a simpler way
 * 【2025-06-12】[jdepoix / youtube\-transcript\-api](https://github.com/jdepoix/youtube-transcript-api) - This is a python API which allows you to get the transcript/subtitles for a given YouTube video  It also works for automatically generated subtitles and it does not require an API key nor a headless browser, like other selenium based solutions do!
 * 【2025-06-10】[alphacep / vosk-api](https://github.com/alphacep/vosk-api) - Offline speech recognition API for Android, iOS, Raspberry Pi and servers with Python, Java, C# and Node
 * 【2025-06-09】[Daymychen / art-design-pro](https://github.com/Daymychen/art-design-pro) - A Vue 3 admin dashboard template using Vite + TypeScript + Element Plus | vue3 admin | vue-admin — focused on user experience and visual design.